-MyTutorweb (trading as MyTutor) (https://www.mytutor.co.uk/) is a digital marketplace that connects school age pupils who are seeking private online tutoring with university students.
+MyTutorweb (trading as MyTutor) (https://mytutor.co.uk) is a digital marketplace that connects school age pupils who are seeking private online tutoring with university students.
 The business is satisfying a growing demand from both schools and parents to improve pupils' exam results.
-This further investment, alongside other existing shareholders and Australian strategic co-investor, SEEK, aims to build and reinforce its position as a UK category leader in the online education market.
-This additional funding will give the business extra headroom to support its more focused product and growth strategy.
+This further investment will aim to drive changes in product and margin through operating business improvements and seek to expand its offering to school and channel partners.